grogsaxle/terraform-provider-gocd/README.md

 Type `materials` block supports:

  - `type` (Required) The type of a material.
 Can be one of git, dependency.
  - `attributes` (Required) A [map](https://www.terraform.io/docs/configuration/variables.html#maps) of attributes for each material type.
 See the [GoCD API Documentation](https://api.gocd.org/current/#the-pipeline-material-object) for each material type attributes.
+Note: any `filter` should be specified as a list of files to ignore (rather than an map containing an `ignore` attribute).

 ##### Locking